d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 Recall :numref:`subsec_convolutions` that strictly speaking, convolutional layers are a  misnomer, since the operations they express are more accurately described as cross correlations.
-In a convolutional layer, an input array and a *correlation kernel* array are combined to produce an output array through a cross-correlation operation.
+In a convolutional layer, an input tensor and a *correlation kernel* tensor are combined to produce an output tensor through a cross-correlation operation.
 Let us ignore channels for now and see how this works with two-dimensional data and hidden representations.
 In :numref:`fig_correlation`,
-the input is a two-dimensional array with a height of 3 and width of 3.
+the input is a two-dimensional tensor with a height of 3 and width of 3.
-We mark the shape of the array as $3 \times 3$ or ($3$, $3$).
+We mark the shape of the tensor as $3 \times 3$ or ($3$, $3$).
 The height and width of the kernel are both $2$.
 Note that in the deep learning research community, this object may be referred to as *a convolutional kernel*,